huphtur/huphtur.nl/src/follow.md

   order: 5
   emoji: 📡
 ---
-Best way to follow me is ofcourse to subscribe to [this site's RSS feed](/feed.xml).
+Best way to follow me is of course to subscribe to [this site's RSS feed](/feed.xml).

 You can also find me on a bunch of other online platforms such as [Mastodon](https://mastodon.social/@huphtur),